i-mainnet/go-imn/README.md

-## Go Metadium
+## Go IMN

-Golang implementation of the Metadium project.
+Golang implementation of the IMN project.

 ## Building